Cleaner Shrimp Care Guide: The Reef Tank’s Most Fascinating Cleanup Crew Member

 If you’re looking for something to fill your tank up with something other than a fish, then a cleaner shrimp is definitely something to consider.
 Though they’ve become reasonably more expensive over the past few years, their fascinating cleaning mutualism with fish is a behavior that can’t be seen with other invertebrates.

-Keep in mind that these shrimp carry the bioload of a small fish and should not be considered a member of the cleanup crew.
+These shrimp carry the bioload of a small fish and should not be considered a member of the cleanup crew.
 Otherwise, they are very forgiving of small fluctuations in water parameters as long as they are acclimated correctly!

 Thanks ken just got 3 got 3 clowns